thetron/menumatic/README.md

 The above example would render the top-level navigation in the `<header>` and everything else in the `sub_navigation` div below.

+## Sitemap generation

+Menumatic can also optionally generate a sitemap.xml.
+To include a sitemap in your site, simply add this line to your `config/routes.rb`

+    sitemap_for :application # or the name of your navigation

 ## Credits

 I'd like to thank [Jordan Lewis](http://github.com/jordan-lewis) for his CSS styling skills.